 5. You will still worry.

 Although it’s easier when our kids can communicate about their sickness, it doesn’t lessen the worry we feel.
-We worry about missed sports events, lost practice time before their concerts, or piling school work that needs to be made up.
+While taking care of our sick teens, we worry about missed sports events, lost practice time before their concerts, or piling school work that needs to be made up.
 We worry about them trying to catch up, keep up, and get back into the game.
 And, once they’re on the road to recovery, we worry about catching their darn sickness, too.